Oh No It's Selwyn Froggitt: Conception

-Bill Maynard had the initial idea for the show, wishing to create a sitcom based around the members of the working men's club in his home village of Sapcote, Leicestershire.
-He later said "every character came from that club".
+Bill Maynard had the initial idea for the show, wishing to create a sitcom based around the members of the working men's club in his home village of Sapcote, Leicestershire./ He later said "every character came from that club".
 Maynard modelled his lead character on Peter Wright, a larger-than-life patron who often exclaimed "magic!" with his thumbs up and ordered "a pint of cooking and a bag of nuts", both of which would become catchphrases of Maynard's character.
 Wright had arms too muscular to fold properly so he kept them high on his chest, another attribute Maynard borrowed.
 Maynard later commented "you couldn't dream up a character like Selwyn.
 In fact, I played him down."

 Additionally, Maynard took inspiration from Shakespeare's A Midsummer Night's Dream, with Froggitt as Bottom and the committee at the working men's club as the mechanicals.
 Robert Keegan believed Maynard based Selwyn "on himself".

 Maynard considered Froggitt's interest in reading The Times an important part of the character, explaining "I wanted him to be intelligent, always anxious to improve himself.
 The easy route would've been to use old clichés, like malapropisms and spoonerisms, but that would have made the character too one-dimensional.
 By getting him to read The Times and be an ardent student of dynamic word power, we gave him the breadth to spread the comedy over a wide range of subjects.
 We wanted people to laugh with him, not at him".
+The series often featured slapstick physical comedy.
 Maynard characterised Froggitt as someone who causes havoc simply due to "his tremendous enthusiasm and his willingness to help his fellow man", rather than "an idiot".
 He identified "a lot of drama and a certain amount of pathos" in the character.